Company Overview of Duke Energy Florida, Inc.

-Duke Energy Florida, Inc., a regulated public utility, is engaged in the generation, transmission, distribution, and sale of electricity in Florida.
-The company operates coal and gas/oil electric generation stations.
+Duke Energy Florida, Inc., a regulated public utility, primarily engages in the generation, transmission, distribution, and sale of electricity in Florida.
+The company operates coal and gas/propane electric generation stations.
 It supplies electric service to approximately 1.7 million residential, commercial, and industrial customers.
 The company was formerly known as Florida Power Corporation and changed its name to Duke Energy Florida, Inc. in April 2013.
-The company was founded in 1899 and is based in St. Petersburg, Florida.
-Duke Energy Florida, Inc. is a subsidiary of Florida Progress Corporation.
+Duke Energy Florida, Inc. was founded in 1899 and is headquartered in St. Petersburg, Florida.
+Duke Energy Florida, Inc. is a subsidiary of Duke Energy Corporation.

 299 First Avenue North

 Key Executives for Duke Energy Florida, Inc.

 Chief Executive Officer and Director

 Compensation as of Fiscal Year 2015.